s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/README.md

 - **Hardware debugging**
   - Diagnosed flickering and noise caused by wiring proximity and grounding.
-  - Identified LED hardware limitation: channels did not support analog brightness (binary cutoff around 128).
+  - RGB channels behaved as if they did not support analog brightness (binary cutoff around 128).

 - **System reasoning**
   - Learned to isolate faulty behaviour by progressively disabling subsystems (e.g., serial input, button loop).